luiseia/luiseia.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yihao Zhu is a PhD student in the Autonomous Driving Lab at the University of North Texas.
+His research interests include computer vision and general artificial intelligence.
+He works in the Autonomous Driving Group under the guidance of Professor Qing Yang, which develops autonomous driving tasks for multi-vehicle cooperative perception and end-to-end autonomous driving tasks.